dokku/dokku/CONTRIBUTING.md

 # How to contribute

-Dokku loves to welcome your contributions.
+The Dokku project would love to welcome your contributions.
 There are several ways to help out:

 * Create an [issue](https://github.com/dokku/dokku/issues) on GitHub, if you have found a bug